 At the same time, few know the positive impact it had on the political aspirations of Lyndon B. Johnson, John F. Kennedy, and Garcia.
 The Longoria Affair became the common cornerstone to their respective political empires, which director-writer John Valadez clearly and powerfully demonstrates in his documentary.

-However, a troubling problem with the Longoria story has been repressed for the past 61 years.
-Valadez's documentary, which was screened at the University of North Texas in Denton on Wednesday night, October 13, alluded to this problem.
+However, a troubling problem with the Longoria story has been repressed since 1949.
+Valadez's documentary, which was screened at the University of North Texas in Denton on Wednesday night, October 13, 2010 alluded to this problem.
 Astute viewers asked why it was not more clearly explained.